Care for Me

 Care for Me (stylized as CARE FOR ME) is the second studio album by American rapper Saba.
-It was released on April 5, 2018, by Saba Pivot, LLC., and received critical acclaim from music critics and audiences alike.
+It was released on April 5, 2018, by Saba Pivot, LLC., has received critical acclaim from music critics and audiences alike.
 The album was produced entirely by daedaePIVOT, Daoud and Saba.
 The album also includes guest appearances from Chance the Rapper, Kaina and theMIND.

 Background

 In February 2017, Saba's cousin and fellow Pivot Gang member, Walter E. "John Walt" Long was stabbed to death in Chicago.
 In an interview, Saba spoke about the mental process and how writing the songs on the album were therapeutic saying:

 Music and lyrics

 Care for Me is a concept album dedicated to the memory of his late-cousin, which Saba started working on in December 2017.
 The penultimate track "Prom / King" recounts a story of being set up a blind prom date by Walt, who saves him from the potential embarrassment of public loneliness.
 The blind date is a success and the pair head to an afterparty.
 The festive mood suddenly turns dangerous when the date's brother arrives and threatens to stab him.
 The track was initially planned to be the outro of the album however Saba felt the song was too depressing and didn't want to leave listeners with that feeling.
 Towards near completion of the album, Saba recalled a moment to review his progress saying: "I was listening with one of the producers and he actually pointed it out: 'Damn dude, all of these songs are about Walt,' I didn't even realize."